Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The Queen's Village| ©ToucanWings

-However, it never hurts to arrive at Versailles well stocked just in case.
+However, it never hurts to arrive at Versailles well stocked up just in case.
 In fact, there are areas set aside for picnics.
 These are:

-Amuse them with a train ride
+Have fun with a train ride

 On the Petit Train| ©Pablo C.M